BEST SURFBOARDS FOR BEGINNERS

 HOW TO PICK A SUITABLE BEGINNER SURF BOARD

 Now that you’ve had your first surfing lessons and have decided to continue your surfing career, how do you go about buying your first surfboard?
 How do you decide on what to buy?

 You might get objective advice from some staff at the surf shop, but there are those who’re ready to sell anything to you, just to get their commission… or you might end up with a salesperson that knows next to nothing about surfing.

-Volume is usually measured in liters.
-We think, a great beginner surfboard should have at least 60 liters of volume – and even better if there’s more.
-A minimal long board surfboard could have between 65-80 liters or more volume.
-Now let’s compare it to one of those performance short board used by surf professionals… which might have about 6’1 x 18 ¼ inch short boards.
-Its volume should be about 25 liters.
+Volume is usually measured in litres.
+We think a great beginner surfboard should have at least 60 litres of volume – and even better if there’s more.
+A minimal longboard surfboard could have between 65-80 litres or more volume.
+Now let’s compare it to one of those performance shortboard used by surf professionals… which might have about 6’1 x 18 ¼ inch shortboards.
+Its volume should be about 25 litres.
 If you want to enjoy a board as small as that, you’ll need a lot of surfing technique and the right waves.

-Another common mistake is that after dealing with a big long board in the water for a few days, and seeing experienced surfers on their short boards, is to ‘blame’ their slow progress on the long board.
-Yes a long beginners board is not easy to turn, duck dive or handle in white water.
-In the beginning of your surf career it’s not able taking on big waves or making nice turns.
-In the beginning of your surfing you should focus on 1 thing: catching as many waves as you can.
+Another common mistake is that after dealing with a big longboard in the water for a few days and seeing experienced surfers on their short boards, is to ‘blame’ their slow progress on the longboard.
+Yes, a long beginners board is not easy to turn, duck dive or handle in white water.
+In the beginning of your surf career, it’s not able to take on big waves or making nice turns.
+In the beginning of your surfing, you should focus on 1 thing: catching as many waves as you can.
 Catching more waves = Quicker Progress = More fun!

 What you will want as a beginning surfers is to catch waves – starting from the white water, then moving to unbroken ‘green’ waves.
 And if you really want to achieve this as a beginner, you’ll need to get a surfboard with lots of volume.
 So, at this stage volume is the most important thing you need in a surfboard.